hal313/promiseifyish/README.md

     .catch(errorHandler)
 ```

+*WARNING*: If a success callback is specified as a non-function (such as `null` or `undefined`) *AND* a failure callback is specifed as a function, then the failure function may not correctly be invoked.
+See [issue 4](https://github.com/hal313/promiseifyish/issues/4) in GitHub.

 ## Usage

 Use `Promiseifyish` to promiseify a function or an object.
 Project environment dictates how the code is imported.
 ES6, ES5 and AMD/CommonJS are all supported.
 Comprehensive documentation and examples may be found at the [GitHub pages](https://hal313.github.io/promiseifyish/).